Tyler Reddick

 Tyler George Reddick (born January 11, 1996) is an American professional stock car racing driver.
 He competes full-time in the NASCAR Cup Series, driving the No. 45 Toyota Camry XSE for 23XI Racing.

-He is a two-time champion in the NASCAR Xfinity Series, winning consecutive titles in 2018 and 2019.
-In 2018, Reddick set a NASCAR record at Daytona for the closest finish in NASCAR Xfinity Series history as well as the closest finish in any of NASCAR’s top three series by 0.0004 seconds.
+Reddick is a two-time champion in the NASCAR Xfinity Series, winning consecutive titles in 2018 and 2019.
+In 2018, Reddick set a NASCAR record at Daytona for the closest finish in NASCAR history by 0.0004 seconds.
+In 2026, he had a breakout year, becoming the first driver in the history of the Cup Series to win the first three races of a season, including that year's Daytona 500.